sharmaDeepti369/slate/source/index.html.md

 }

 ```
-> Smaple response when the user already registerd with both buyer/seller or with the existing role :
+> Sample response when the user already registerd with both buyer/seller or with the existing role :

 ```json
 {